-Students from our MA Children’s Book Illustration course completed a clean sweep at the Macmillan Prize for Illustration 2017, taking first, second and third place - the second time all three prizes have been won by our students.
+Students from our MA Children’s Book Illustration course also completed a clean sweep at the Macmillan Prize for Illustration 2017, taking first, second and third place - the second time all three prizes have been won by our students.
 Elina Ellis won first prize for The Truth About Old People, Flavia Zorrilla Drago's Where Do The Lost Things Go took second prize and Fifi Kuo won third prize for Everyone Can Draw.

 Three of the five main student awards at the RTSE Awards 2018 were won by students from our BA (Hons) Film and Television Production course.
 Theo Douchand, Ed Armstrong and Billy Stephens won best documentary with Rebirth, Mihaela Motica (pictured) won best short feature for multi-screen film I, and Alina Bobilova, Theo Douchand, Mehdi Iromlou, Alessandro Piccato and Matt Burfield won best drama prize for Hello Friend.
 This was the first year the course had submitted films to the awards.